kilfour/QuickMGenerate/README.md

 ###A simple object.
 Use `MGen.One<T>()`, where T is the type of object you want to generate.

-The primitive properties of the object will be automatically filled in using the default (or replaced) generators.
+- The primitive properties of the object will be automatically filled in using the default (or replaced) generators.

+- The enumeration properties of the object will be automatically filled in using the default (or replaced) MGen.Enum<T> generator.